orthecreedence/cl-async/README.md

 ### start-event-loop
-Start the event loop, giving a function that will be run inside the event loop once started.
-This function blocks the main thread until the event loop returns, which doesn't happen until the loop is empty *or* `(event-loop-exit)` is called inside the loop.
+Start the event loop, giving a function that will be run inside the event loop once started. `start-event-loop` blocks the main thread until the event loop returns, which doesn't happen until the loop is empty *or* [event-loop-exit](#event-loop-exit) is called inside the loop.

 This function must be called before any other operations in the library are allowed.
-Don't worry, if you try to do an asyn operation without an event loop running, it will throw an error.
+If you try to do an async operation without an event loop running, it will throw an error.

-It allows specifying callbacks for the fatal errors in libevent (called when libevent would normall exit, taking your app with it), logging, and default application error handling.
+It allows specifying callbacks for the fatal errors in libevent (called when libevent would normally exit, taking your app with it), logging, and default application error handling.

 ```common-lisp